 It was one of the 500k franc plaques.
 Since Montenegro is an Expy of Monaco and presuming French francs, it converts to over US$100,000 at the time of this writing.
 It pays to give good service.

-Parking Payback: Bond is mistaken for a member of the resort staff and ordered by a guest (with extreme condescension) to park his car.
+Parking Payback: Bond is mistaken for a member of the resort staff and ordered by a very condescending guest to park his car.
 He does so — by backing it forcefully into a parking barrier, setting off many car alarms.
 This is not just for kicks and giggles; it's a handy distraction as well so Bond can get a good look at the hotel's security footage.
 Gets a Brick Joke when the guest spots Bond later that night, double-taking in surprise.

 The Password Is Always Swordfish: Subverted.
 Bond initially thinks "Ellipsis" is some sort of codename, but it turned out to be the letters corresponding to the number code on a door at the airport.
 Go figure.
 And later played straight, when Bond uses the numbers corresponding to "Vesper" as a password — the name of the woman he's got on his side.